 Endpoint Services, MECM, USMT (User State Migration Tool)

-OverviewThis document describes the requirements for and implementation of USMT in MECM.
+OverviewThis document describes the prerequisites and implementation of USMT in MECM.

 Microsoft Endpoint Configuration Manager (MECM)